uccser/cs-unplugged/docs/source/getting_started/project_structure.rst

 This page covers the structure of the CS Unplugged project.
 The following diagram will be helpful when reading the following sections:

-.. include:: ../_static/html_snippets/folder_tree.rst
+.. include:: ../_static/html_snippets/project_directory_tree.rst

-Repository folder
+Repository directory
 =================================================

-The repository folder (or root folder) contains the following:
+The repository directory (or root directory) contains the following:

-- ``csunplugged/`` folder
+- ``csunplugged/`` directory

-  - This folder contains the Django web system for the CS Unplugged website.
+  - This directory contains the Django web system for the CS Unplugged website.
     This includes all raw text content, images, resources, etc.

-- ``docs/`` folder
+- ``docs/`` directory

-  - This folder contains the documentation for the repository (which includes the file you are reading now).
+  - This directory contains the documentation for the repository (which includes the file you are reading now).

-- ``subtitles/`` folder
+- ``subtitles/`` directory

-  - This folder contains subtitle files for CS Unplugged videos.
+  - This directory contains subtitle files for CS Unplugged videos.

 - ``README.md``